 Together, MMAI, ICP, FHP and MLTSS are designed to improve accessibility and availability of care with a focus on maintaining our members’ independence.
 Learn more

 Individuals may enroll for MMAI, ICP, FHP and MLTSS when specific criteria are met.
 Medicaid Waivers also may apply to MMAI, ICP, FHP and MLTSS members who meet all other criteria.
 According to State regulations, MMAI enrollment is voluntary; MLTSS is a mandatory program for dual eligible members who elect to opt out of the MMAI program and are receiving long term supports and services in the community or at a facility; ICP and FHP enrollment is required for Medicaid members.
 Learn more

 A person centered practice involves primary health care that is relationship-based with a focus on the individual.
 Coordination by a health care team is critical to help ensure that each member receives all services as needed, according to their health benefit plan.
 Learn more

 To help ensure the health, safety and well-being of vulnerable individuals, it is important to report critical incidents of abuse, neglect and financial exploitation to the appropriate authorities.
 Learn more

 Under the Affordable Care Act (ACA), there will be greater access to Home and Community Based Services (HCBS) through Long Term Services and Supports (LTSS) providers who provide medical and non-medical services to seniors and people with disabilities in need of sustained assistance.
 Learn more

-It is a CMS and State of Illinois requirement for BCBSIL to make available training on certain topics related to MMAI and ICP.
+It is a CMS and State of Illinois requirement for BCBSIL to make available training on certain topics related to MMAI, ICP, FHP and MLTSS.
 Several training modules and other learning opportunities are available and completion of training is mandatory for specified provider types.
 Learn more